Federal Court Halts Enforcement of ATF's New Frames & Receivers Rule!!!

 Frequently Asked Questions

-What is the significance of the federal court's ruling on the ATF's frames and receivers rule?
+What federal court ruling impacted the ATF's new frames and receivers rule?

-The injunction was granted in the case of Vanderstock v Garland, a lawsuit filed by the Firearms Policy Coalition against the ATF.
-The ruling was made by Judge Reed O'Connor in the Northern District of Texas.
+The case Vanderstock v Garland was ruled on by Judge Reed O'Connor in the Northern District of Texas.

-Does the injunction protect customers who buy 80% kits?
+Does the injunction protect customers who bought 80% kits?

-Currently, the preliminary injunction primarily protects manufacturers like Tactical Machining from ATF enforcement regarding the sale of 80% kits.
-Customers are still potentially subject to felony charges for purchasing these items, and the injunction may need amendment to offer them protection.
+Currently, the injunction primarily protects manufacturers like Tactical Machining.
+Customers may still face felony charges for purchasing these items, and the injunction might need amendment to offer them protection.

 Related News